Market intelligence for international student recruitment from ICEF

 "Institutions are also managing expectations around cost," adds Guy Perring, Etio's Regional Director for APAC and the Middle East.
 "Singapore, for example, does very well in this regard.
 It's not a cheap option; in fact, Singapore is one of the most expensive cities in the world.
 But they manage the expectations of the students so that students know how much the cost of living will be [in advance]."

-This year's ISB results only underscore one of the most important observations that could be made of the international student marketplace today: decision making for study abroad is heavily influenced by future career considerations, and by a return on investment calculation that weighs the costs of study and living abroad against anticipated future earnings.
+This year's ISB results underscore that decision making for study abroad is heavily influenced by future career considerations, and by a return on investment calculation that weighs the costs of study and living abroad against anticipated future earnings.

 Those priorities come through loud and clear when the ISB asked students, "How important were the following factors when deciding where to study?"